ophub/amlogic-s9xxx-armbian/README.md

 | auto_kernel        | true              | Set whether to automatically use the latest version of the same series of kernels, function reference `-a` |
 | armbian_size       | 2748             | Set the size of the firmware ROOTFS partition, function reference `-s` |

-- GitHub Action Output variable description
+- GitHub Actions Output variable description

 | Parameter                                | For example       | Description                       |
 |------------------------------------------|-------------------|-----------------------------------|